Selvan-S/react-useContext-task/README.md

 # React Router Task
 ## About
-This is an React Router Task.
+This is an React useContext Task.
 Built using React, and Tailwind CSS.

 - [Live Preview]()